United Nations Human Rights Committee: Procedure

-Individual communications that contain the necessary prima facie elements are referred to the Committee’s Special Rapporteur on New Communications and Interim Measures, who decides whether the case should be registered.
+Individual communications that contain the necessary prima facie elements are referred to the Committee's Special Rapporteur on New Communications and Interim Measures, who decides whether the case should be registered.
 At that point, the case is transmitted to the State party, which is requested to submit its observations within six months, under Article 4 of the First Optional Protocol.
 Once the State replies to the complaint, the complainant is offered an opportunity to comment, within a set time frame.
 If the Committee concludes that a violation of the ICCPR has taken place, in its follow-up procedure the Committee invites the State to provide information within 180 days on its steps to implement the Committee's recommendations.
-The State’s response is transmitted to the complainant for comments.
+The State's response is transmitted to the complainant for comments.
 If the State party fails to take appropriate action, the Committee keeps the case under consideration.
 Thus, the Committee maintains a dialogue with the State party and the case remains open until satisfactory measures are taken.

 The Committee considers individual communications in closed session, but its decisions ("Views") and any follow-up are public.
-Given the large number of complaints, several years may elapse between submission of a complaint and the Committee’s decision on it.
+Given the large number of complaints, several years may elapse between submission of a complaint and the Committee's decision on it.

 Information on the process and how to use it, including examples and guidelines for submitting complaints, is available from some NGOs and the United Nations.

 Decisions

 All Committee decisions on individual complaints are available in online compilations published by UN, NGO, and academic sources.

 The Committee has received thousands of complaints since its inception.
 A few of its decisions that are notable are listed below, in reverse chronological order.
-Among more recent decisions that attracted press and academic attention, in two October 2018 decisions the Committee concluded that France's ban on the niqab, the full-face Islamic veil, violated human rights guaranteed under the ICCPR, in particular the rights to manifest one's religion or beliefs and to protection against discrimination.
+Among more recent decisions that attracted press and academic attention, in two October 2018 decisions the Committee concluded that France's ban on the niqab, the full-face Islamic veil, violated human rights guaranteed under the ICCPR, in particular the rights to manifest one's religion or beliefs and protection against discrimination.